 This group is one of the most well represented groups of iron meteorites, including the majority that contain silicate inclusions, most of which have nearly chondritic compositions.
 As evidenced by an IXe age of ~4.56 b.y., a high retention of planetary-type noble gases, and the small size of the precursor taenite crystals, group IAB irons cooled rapidly below temperatures necessary for isotopic exchange a very short time after formation.
 This suggests a non-magmatic origin without undergoing fractional crystallization.
 The implication is that the parent body was never in a fully molten state, and the observed metalsilicate fractionation occurred during accretion, during an impact-melt event, or more likely, through crystal segregation processes in distinct parental melt pools.
-Cooling rate data and other studies suggest that this body may have experienced a catastrophic breakup and reassembly event (Benedix et al., 2005).
+Cooling rate data and other studies suggest that this body might have experienced a catastrophic breakup and reassembly event (Benedix et al., 2005).
 Trace element studies show that Ge is positively correlated with Ga, and inversely correlated with Ni.
 Another resolving characteristic is the proportionally higher contents of Ge and Ga for a given Ni content compared to other meteorites.
 The Thomson (Widmanstätten) structure seen in this group is commonly coarse, but spans the range of structures from hexahedrites to ataxites.
 Inclusions of troilite, graphite, and cohenite can be abundant.
 The similarity of group I Ge/Ga ratios and O-isotopic compositions with those of carbonaceous chondrites suggests that this iron group was originally formed from metal-rich carbonaceous chondrite material similar to CR and CH material.

 Current studies of the IAB iron group, utilizing the more definitive elementAu diagrams, have resolved five well-defined subgroups in addition to the large main group (Wasson and Kallemeyn, 2002).
 Subgroup 1 is the most closely related to the main group, while subgroups 2 and 3 correspond to the old groups IIIC and IIID.
 Subgroups 4 and 5 are more distantly related to the main group.
 In addition to these, they resolved two grouplets, five duos, and numerous IAB-related members.
 An outline of the taxonomic system of the IAB Complex that they have proposed follows:

 main group (MG)